 2. Make the property look appealing

 While tenants are not as picky as property buyers, you still can’t simply sell anything to them.
 Renting out your house will require you to make enough efforts to enhance the appearance of the property so that tenants approve of it.
 At the same time, it also requires you to not overdo with the polishing because tenants are also less likely to care about the maintenance of the property than buyers.
 If this is something you find difficult to do, there are always professional services out there who are in sync with the pulse of the real-estate market and know exactly what to do to prep your house for rental.
+Compare your home to other comparable rentals in the area to see if your finishes and condition are better or worse.

 3. Fumigation and pest control